STRATCOM / ROC ID Card

 Talk about culture shock!
 I was “US” (a draftee), only been in the Army for about eight months, still a PFC (E-3), half way around the world from home, trying to figure out what the heck is going on.
 The next morning I get up and go over to the admin building and start processing in.
 When I went by the mail room I discovered I have mail waiting for me, orders from my old company at Ft.
 Bliss promoting me to Specialist Fourth Class (E-4).
 I have been promoted while I was on leave pending transfer!

 The first thing you need to do when you receive a promotion is to change the rank insignia on all your uniforms.
 The people in the admin office told me I could get that done for no charge at “Mister Loo’s East Compound Tailor” which happened to be located in the lower level at the rear of the admin building.
+Mr. Loo had a huge selection of fabrics and always had several catalogs and magazines on hand to select styles from.
+If you could provide a photo, sketch, or description of what you wanted, they would make it for you.
 I had not brought any civilian clothes with me since I had no idea what to expect at my new assignment.
 So while I was at Mr. Loo’s I had a couple of pairs of pants and shirts custom made.
 I was so pleased with them that I went back later and had a suit and sport coat made.
 The prices were incredibly cheap and I could wait to pay for them on payday!
 I had spent what little money I had while I was on leave so this was great news.

 I continued to live in the barracks for a few day while I was processing into the new unit.
 This was by choice since as long as I lived in the barracks I could eat in the FASD Mess Hall located in the Signal Compound.